 If you have a house and family, you must talk about those things regularly.
 From the little things like your child’s favorite toys to bigger things like issues at school or major household repairs, happy couples share everything.
-It’s important for them to be part of everything that is going on.
+It’s important for each person to be part of everything that is going on.
 When you go through it together, as opposed to alone, then you can be a much happier couple.

 Whether it’s a conversation about your childhood or mentioning memories as they come up in daily life, sharing memories is something all happy couples do.
-Your past is a big part of what shaped you as a person, so it’s only natural that spouse would want to relive it with you.
+Your past is a big part of what shaped you as a person, so it’s only natural that a spouse would want to relive it with you.